robinmalik/microsoft-graph-docs/api-reference/beta/resources/managedtenants-workloadaction.md

 ---
 title: "workloadAction resource type"
-description: "Represents an action that will be performed for a specific workload."
+description: "Represent an action that will be performed for a specific workload."
 author: "idwilliams"
 ms.localizationpriority: medium
 ms.prod: "microsoft-365-lighthouse"